wp-plugins/atcontent/readme.txt

 #### Track and manage your publications across the Internet ####

 * You are notified every time somebody shares or reposts your content.
 You see statistics showing who does it, when at where it happens.
-You can update your content and even block specific articles from being published.
+You can update your content and even block specific articles from being shared and reposted.
 * [Demo example 1](http://test.ariser.ru/Stat/graph.html)
 * [Demo example 2](http://test.ariser.ru/Stat/)